TallKite/linnstrument-firmware/README.md

 LOCATOR CCs: The Linnstrument can now send a locator CC message along with every note-on, indicating the row and column.
 This lets code on your laptop assign a specific function to a specific pad, e.g. upper lefthand corner = all sound off.
+One type of CC is sent for note-ons in cols 1-16 and another type of CC is sent for note-ons in cols 17-25.
-Format: for cols 1-16, CC data value = (row - 1) + 8 * (col - 1).
-For cols 17-25, CC data value = (row - 1) + 8 * (col - 17).
+Format: for cols 1-16, data value = (row - 1) + 8 * (col - 1).
+For cols 17-25, data value = (row - 1) + 8 * (col - 17).
 The top row is row 1 and the leftmost column is column 1.
-Enable it and choose the CC through the microLinn menu, see below.
+Choose the two CC types through the microLinn menu, see below.
 Thanks to KVR forum member vorp40 for the idea!

 -------- MICROTONAL FEATURES --------